DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Observations and Analysis

 where $\phi$ is the solution of Kepler's equation

-In the above formulas, $\rm{HJD_0}$ is the initial epoch, $P_0$ is the pulsation period, $\beta$ is the linear change of pulsation period, $A=a_1\sin{i}/c$ is the projected semi-major axis, $e$ is the eccentricity, $\phi$ is the eccentric anomaly, $\omega$ is the longitude of the periastron passage in the plane of the orbit, $P_\mathrm{orb}$ is the orbital period of the binary systerm, $t_0$ is the time of passage through the periastron.
+In the above formulas, $\rm{HJD_0}$ is the initial epoch, $P_0$ is the pulsation period, $\beta$ is the linear change of pulsation period, $A=a_1\sin{i}/c$ ($c$ is the speed of light in vacuum) is the projected semi-major axis, $e$ is the eccentricity, $\phi$ is the eccentric anomaly, $\omega$ (the argument of periastron) is the angle from the ascending node to periastron in the orbital plane, $P_\mathrm{orb}$ is the orbital period of the binary {\bf system}, and $t_0$ is the time of passage through the periastron.
+We present a brief mathematical deduction of the above equations in Section \ref{sec:math_eq} of the Appendix.
 More details of the light-time orbit equation can be found in \citet{Irwin1952}.

 The Markov Chain Monte Carlo (MCMC) algorithm is used to determine the posterior probability distribution of the parameters in Eq. (\ref{eq:oc-fitted}) and (\ref{eq:phi}).\footnote{The {\sc python} module {\tt emcee} \citep{emcee} is employed to perform the MCMC sampling.
 Some examples can be found in \citet{Niu201801,Niu201802,Niu2019} and references therein.} The samples of the parameters are taken as their posterior probability distribution function (PDF) after the Markov Chains have reached their equilibrium states.
-The mean values and the standard deviation of the parameters are listed in Table~\ref{tab:pul_orb_para}, the best-fit result (which gives $\chi^{2}/\mathrm{d.o.f.} = 61.57$) of the $O-C$ values (excluding the linear part) and the corresponding residuals are shown in Figure~\ref{fig:OC_DYPeg}.
-Benefited from the additional times of maximum light, the errors of the parameters are obviously smaller than that in \citet{Li2010} by a factor of 2 to 10, which provide us a highly credible result for the subsequent discussion.
+The mean values and the standard deviation of the parameters are listed in Table~\ref{tab:pul_orb_para}, and the best-fit result (which gives $\chi^{2}/\mathrm{d.o.f.} = 61.57$) of the $O-C$ values (excluding the linear part) and the corresponding residuals are shown in Figure~\ref{fig:OC_DYPeg}.

+Benefiting from the extension of nearly 10 years of times of maximum light, the solution of orbital parameters are obviously refined compared with that in \citet{Li2010}.
+The uncertainties of $\beta$, $A$, and $e$ are about one tenth of that in \citet{Li2010}.
+Moreover, some parameters are seriously corrected in this work: $\beta$, $A$, and $\omega$ have corrections of about $30 \%$, while $e$ has a correction of about $60 \%$.
+All these refinements provide us highly credible results for the subsequent discussion.